 Whether on foot or by cable car, the Schliersberg Alm attracts young and old at an altitude of 1,016 m above Lake Schliersee.
 It’s great accessibility makes the Schliersberg Alm the perfect destination for a day out in the mountains near Munich.

 The Schliersbergalm is one of the most popular mountain huts near Schliersee.
-It’s location is really unique and with so much on offer, you could spend the whole day up here on the Schliersberg.
+It’s location is unique and with so much on offer, you could spend the whole day up here on the Schliersberg.

 Food at the Schliersberg Alm